Li'l Sebastian: Plot

-Leslie (Amy Poehler) announces Li'l Sebastian, Pawnee's beloved celebrity miniature horse, has died and the parks department will hold a memorial service for him.
-Tom (Aziz Ansari) suggests they hire Entertainment 720 for the event, a production company recently started by his friend Jean-Ralphio (Ben Schwartz).
+Leslie announces Li'l Sebastian, Pawnee's beloved celebrity miniature horse, has died and the parks department will hold a memorial service for him.
+Tom suggests they hire Entertainment 720 for the event, a production company recently started by his friend Jean-Ralphio.
 Jean-Ralphio encourages Tom to come work with him on the company, but Tom is reluctant to leave his city hall job.
-Meanwhile, the extremely health-conscious Chris (Rob Lowe) finds out he has tendonitis, and takes the news so seriously that he questions his own mortality.
-Leslie and Ben (Adam Scott) continue their romance despite a no-dating policy at city hall, but they have difficulty keeping it a secret.
-Ron (Nick Offerman) finds out and warns them that Chris will fire them if he learns about it.
+Meanwhile, the extremely health-conscious Chris finds out he has tendonitis, and takes the news so seriously that he questions his own mortality.
+Leslie and Ben continue their romance despite a no-dating policy at city hall, but they have difficulty keeping it a secret.
+Ron finds out and warns them that Chris will fire them if he learns about it.

-As the city prepares for the memorial service, Leslie and Ben are caught making out by a maintenance worker named George (Biff Yeager), so they send him home with a gift certificate in exchange for his silence.
+As the city prepares for the memorial service, Leslie and Ben are caught making out by a maintenance worker named George, so they send him home with a gift certificate in exchange for his silence.
 Unfortunately, George had the propane for Li'l Sebastian's eternal flame, which results in later confusion behind the scenes, that Leslie and Ben struggle to fix throughout the night.
-Jerry (Jim O'Heir) is sent to get propane for the flame but buys lighter fluid instead; this causes a huge fireball to shoot into the air when Ron lights it, which singes off his eyebrows, part of his mustache and hair.
+Jerry is sent to get propane for the flame but buys lighter fluid instead; this causes a huge fireball to shoot into the air when Ron lights it, which singes off his eyebrows, part of his mustache and hair.
 Leslie and Ben are relieved, however, when the crowd applauds in the belief the fireball was staged.
 Entertainment 720's show also proves to be a hit with the crowd, which makes Tom further contemplate quitting his job.